6.9 min read

 Since the exchange controls your private key, if they get hacked or shut down your assets may be lost.
-Therefore, it's recommended to only store actively traded assets on exchanges and to move the rest onto wallets you control the private keys for.
+Therefore, it's recommended to only store actively traded assets on exchanges and to move the rest to wallets which you control the private keys.

-Commonly used for event give-aways.
+Paper wallets are frequently used during event giveaways and tipping.
 Paper wallets are private and public keys printed on a piece of paper.
 These are great for distributing small amounts of an asset at events, like weddings, birthdays, store openings, meetups, etc.

 The security on these entirely depends on where/how the private key is displayed, and who has access to them.
 If you receive a paper wallet it's recommend to scan the code with a mobile wallet to "sweep"/transfer the funds off of the paper wallet.

 Hardware wallets are the most secure way of storing crypto assets.
-Hardware wallets are designed such that the private keys on them is never exposed to any other device.
+Hardware wallets are designed such that the private keys on them are never exposed to other devices.
 The only way for funds to be stolen from a hardware wallet is if someone steals your private key recovery phrase.

-These are recommended to use for secure long term storage.
-Everyone serious about crypto should have and use one of these.
+These wallets are recommended for secure long-term storage.
+Everyone serious about crypto should get one of these eventually.